-Pull the paper guide forwards and feed the end of the chart through the gap between the platen and the paper guide.
+With the paper guide pulled forwards, feed the end of the chart through the gap between the platen and the paper guide, and lay the first two or three leaves in the bottom (take-up) paper tray..
 Close the paper guide, ensuring that both sets of chart holes locate correctly on the drive sprockets, and that the horizontal grid lines are parallel with the chart guide.